JoeyParshley/robot-ops-console/README.md

 - Navigation between fleet-level and per-robot detail views
 - UI patterns suitable for **local desktop deployment** (Electron) or web environments

 Live telemetry is available via the WebSocket simulator.
-Desktop deployment (Electron) is planned next.
+Desktop deployment via Electron is available (see "Running as Electron Desktop App" below).

 ---